 APPRENTICESHIP TAX

-The Montpellier-Nîmes Faculty of Medicine offers a range of medical and paramedical courses, with students spread across the Montpellier and Nîmes Health Campuses, which are equipped with all the facilities needed for modern teaching methods, continuing a tradition of excellence that dates back 800 years.
+The Montpellier-Nîmes Faculty of Medicine offers a wide range of medical and paramedical programs, with students divided between the Montpellier and Nîmes Health Campuses, which are equipped with all the facilities needed for modern teaching and continue a tradition of excellence dating back 800 years.

-Your apprenticeship tax is essential for us to train our healthcare professionals of tomorrow.
+Your Apprenticeship Tax is essential to us for training the healthcare professionals of tomorrow.

 SUPPORT